-Students are to select 4 or more credits to reach all credit requirements noted above.

-Students taking STAT 201 are required to have only 12 upper division psychology credits.
+Students are to select 4 or more credits to reach the requirements; students taking STAT 201 are required to have only 12 upper division psychology credits.

-Developmental area courses at Metropolitan State include: PSYC 301, PSYC 302, PSYC 308, PSYC 308T, and PSYC 339.
+Developmental area courses at Metropolitan State include: PSYC 301, PSYC 302, PSYC 308, PSYC 308T, PSYC 339.